The Perception-Distortion Tradeoff: Problem formulation

-As we show next, if the optimal estimator is unique, then the distortion metric cannot be stably distribution preserving (see proof in Appendix~\ref{ap:distortionProofNonunique}). \begin{theorem} If $p_{X,Y}$ defines a non-invertible degradation and the estimator minimizing the mean distortion \eqref{eq:AverageDistortion} is unique, then $\Delta(\cdot,\cdot)$ is not a stably distribution preserving distortion at $p_{X,Y}$. \end{theorem}
+As we show next, if the degradation is non-invertible, then no distortion metric can be stably distribution preserving (see proof in Appendix~\ref{ap:distortionProofNonunique}). \begin{theorem} If $p_{X,Y}$ defines a non-invertible degradation, then $\Delta(\cdot,\cdot)$ is not a stably distribution preserving distortion at $p_{X,Y}$. \end{theorem}

-Sometimes the optimal estimator is not unique.
-This may happen, for example, when using the distance between deep features of a pre-trained network (\eg VGG) as a distortion metric \cite{johnson2016perceptual,zhang2018unreasonable},

-Since the function $\psi(\cdot)$ implemented by the first few layers of a network is often not invertible (\eg due to the ReLU activations and the dimensionality reduction at the pooling layers), different inputs may be mapped to the same deep representation, so that we may have more than one optimal estimator.
-The next theorem shows that in such cases it is also impossible to guarantee $p_{\hat{X}} = p_X$ (see proof in Appendix~\ref{ap:distortionProof}).

-\begin{theorem} For any $p_{X,Y}$, if the estimator minimizing the mean distortion \eqref{eq:AverageDistortion} is not unique, then at least one of the optimal estimators satisfies $p_{\hat{X}} \ne p_X$. \end{theorem}